mora-lab/installing/virtualbox/tutorial_v2.0b.md

 ## - Creating a new Virtual Machine
 <br>

-> 4. To create a new VM, click on **"New"** and choose a name, folder, and operative system to be installed.
+> 4. Open VirtualBox.
+To create a new VM, click on **"New"** and choose a name, folder, and operative system to be installed.

 <br>
 <img src="images/VBox69.PNG" width="400">